Financial Policies

 This policy establishes appropriate minimum requirements to establish endowed or named, annually funded, accounts.
 It is recommended that these accounts should have few or no limitations placed on them by donors.
 The University will not administer a program that is contrary to the law or includes impractical restrictions.

-In the case of student awards and scholarships, it should be encouraged that the fund Guideline Agreements should be broad enough to allow all students to become potential recipients, and flexible enough to allow the awarding of aid where it is most needed.
+In the case of student awards and scholarships, it should be encouraged that the fund Guideline Agreements be broad enough to allow all students to become potential recipients, and flexible enough to award where it is most needed.

 The University’s financial policies are applicable throughout the University, including all direct and indirect subsidiaries, and are required to be followed by all University employees who engage in financial, accounting, purchasing or other transactions, including University employees who in the course of their assigned duties engage in such transactions on behalf of third parties such as the Penn State Alumni Association or other related entities.
 The University’s financial policies are not applicable to Penn State Health or its subsidiaries, or to Penn College of Technology, each of which has its own financial policies.